GaloisInc/BESSPIN-GFE/README.md

 `./edit_soc.sh`

-Then follow the usual vivado gui build steps to generate a bitstream.
+Then follow the usual Vivado gui build steps to generate a bitstream.
+To save changes to the block diagram in git, please run `write_bd_tcl -force ../tcl/X_bd.tcl` where `X` is the current SoC you are developing.
+Additionally, update `tcl/X_soc.tcl` to add any new IP repositories or project settings.

 ## Modifying the GFE Subsystem ##